AleksMat/fast-aoc/README.md

 ```bash
 aoc config --show
 ```
-You can set these parameters either in command line
+You can set these parameters either in the command line
 ```bash
 aoc config --token <your AoC token> \
            --folder <your folder>